tonarino/acoustic_profiler/README.md

 ## Implementation

-Each probe be individual binary that connects and streams the events to a server over UDP serialized as bincode.
+Each probe is an individual binary that connects and streams the events to a server over UDP serialized as bincode.
 The address of the server is passed to the probe with command-line arguments.
 The probe should aggregate the events to ensure it fits into the above range.
-Probes are free to send multiple type of events.
+Probes are free to send multiple types of events.

 The server is a binary that accepts events and assigns a sound effect to every event type it receives.
 This mapping is set statically in code.
 Later we can let it be configured with command line options or config file.